YinHK-gameDev/unity-learn/physics/Enter,Stay,Exit.md

 #### Is trigger or not?
-If one of collider is trigger, both collider will pass through each other whereas non trigger do not.
-So, if both collider without **at least one of these is trigger**, they will not pass through each other
+If one of collider is trigger, both collider will **pass through each other** whereas non trigger do not.
+So, if both collider without **at least one of these is trigger**, they will **not pass through each other**.

 **Requirement for collision generating trigger messages**:
 - Both objects **must** have a collider.